 He hopes to expand his startup’s services into the U.S. market, not only to help honey lovers and beekeepers, but also to gain insights into the declining U.S. honeybee population.
 Since Medobar’s electronic units collect so much data, he figures they can help analyze bee activities and know when the colonies’ populations start decreasing.

 Memišević personally believes that the biggest factor of the honeybee decline is agriculture techniques.
 “When you travel in the U.S., you will see huge land with one plant [type].
 For bees, it is not a good environment.
 From that plant [type], they will have food for just 30 days.
 For the rest of the period, they don’t have any [food].”
 Other factors he thinks are causing this honeybee downfall are pesticides, Varroa mites and antibiotic usage in bees.

 Furthermore, the technology behind Medobar led to Memišević’s travels to Nairobi, Kenya as a finalist in the U.S. Department of State and AAAS’s Global Innovation through Science and Technology (GIST) Tech-I Competition in 2015.
 He noted that this was one of the most important events in his life, but also the most stressful.
 “I don’t remember anything from the stage except my first sentence,” Memišević recalled.

 Although he didn’t win the competition, Memišević firmly states that the recognition for his ideas and passion about bees and technology was more important than winning.
 Thanks to the competition, he has gained connections worldwide who are interested in his work.
-Additionally, he was gifted a AAAS Membership as a finalist and continues to be proud to support AAAS.
+Additionally, he was gifted a AAAS Membership as a finalist and continues to be a proud supporter of AAAS.
 He hopes to one day publish in Science.